-An MCC shall attempt to match distress alert signals emanating from the same beacon to confirm the beacon position or to improve the position accuracy.
+An MCC shall attempt to match distress alert data from the same beacon to confirm the beacon position or to improve the position accuracy.

-An MCC shall use the criteria contained in the section entitled "Processing Multiple Alerts for the Same Beacon Identification" and the related annex in document C/S A.001 (DDP) to match alert data.
+An MCC shall use the criteria contained in the sections entitled "Processing Multiple Alerts for the Same Beacon Identification", "Confirmation of Beacon Positions", "Cancellation Messages" and "Detailed Implementation of Data Distribution Procedures" in document C/S A.001 (DDP) to match alert data.